 ComicFest 2022 is Saturday 7 May — and this year will be fully online!
 Find the full programme on our ComicFest website.
 ComicFest is a joint venture between Wellington City Libraries and the National Library of New Zealand.

-Sam Orchard is the newly appointed Assistant Curator for the Cartoons and Comics archive at the Alexander Turnbull Library and one of the co-curators for ComicFest.
+Sam Orchard is the Assistant Curator for the Cartoons and Comics archive at the Alexander Turnbull Library and one of the co-curators for ComicFest.
 Sam writes comics, and creates art that celebrates difference.
 His ongoing web comic ‘Rooster Tails’ has been running for over 10 years.
 Written from his life as a queer transgender man, the comic explores themes of mental health, fat embodiment, nerd culture and trans lives.

 Sam is also the author of ‘Family Portraits’, a series of short comic stories that amplify the stories of intersectional identities within Aotearoa’s rainbow communities.
 Sam’s comics and resources about sexuality, sex and gender have been used internationally by SOGI advocates.
 Sam is currently working on his first full-length graphic novel.

-As an accompaniment to the upcoming Comicfest , we recently had the pleasure of interviewing Sam in conjunction with Caffeine and Aspirin arts and entertainment review show on Radioactive FM.
+We last year had the pleasure of interviewing Sam in conjunction with Caffeine and Aspirin arts and entertainment review show on Radioactive FM.
 The interview was conducted by Caffeine and Aspirin host Liam Wild.